Catch points

-Catch points and trap points are types of turnout which act as railway safety devices.
+Catch points and trap points are types of points which act as railway safety devices.
 Both work by guiding railway carriages and trucks from a dangerous route onto a separate, safer track.
 Catch points are used to derail vehicles which are out of control (known as runaways) on steep slopes.
-Trap points are used to protect main railway lines from unauthorised vehicles moving onto them from sidings or branch lines.
+Trap points are used to protect main railway lines from unauthorised vehicles, moving onto them from sidings or branch lines.
 Either of these track arrangements may lead the vehicles into a sand drag or safety siding, track arrangements which are used to safely stop them after they have left the main tracks.

 A derail is another device used for the same purposes as catch and trap points.